In Toronto, Pride is a month-long affair and a year-round mindset. Here’s how to celebrate the city’s 2SLGBTQ+ experience whenever you visit.

 Enjoy some live theatre

-Having premiered almost 1,000 new works for the stage for more than one million people with its year-round program, Buddies in Bad Times Theatre is the biggest and longest-running LGBTQ+ theatre company in the world.
+Having premiered almost 1,000 new works for the stage for more than one million people with its year-round program, Buddies in Bad Times Theatre is the biggest and longest-running 2SLGBTQ+ theatre company in the world.
 Founded in 1978, it champions queer theatrical expression and holds absolutely nothing back.
 February’s annual Rhubarb Festival is an audience favourite, a melting pot of new works for theatre, dance, music and performance art.
 Conveniently and happily, the theatre is attached to Tallulah’s, a cabaret bar that sets its own stage for events and shows.

 Catch a drag show

 The hair is big, the heels are high, the music is loud and the makeup is… well, also loud.
 New York’s celebrity drag queens have nothing on Toronto’s talented group of gorgeous and funny drag performers.
 Savour the high drama and low blows of the seasoned pros and the stars of tomorrow at various clubs and bars across town most every night of the week.

 Check out the listings at bars such as Woody’s and Sailor, Crews & Tangos and El Convento Rico.
 Drag brunches at Lula Lounge and Glad Day bookshop—or drag pizza and cocktails at The Drink — hit the G-spot.

 We’re not talking Church Street, but actual, honest-to-God church, temple, mosque, congregation and prayer circle.
 LGBTQ-positive faith groups and places of worship are plentiful throughout town.